stripe-archive/brushfire/README.md

 * `Ordinal(v: Int)` for numeric features with a reasonably small number of possible values
 * `Nominal(v: String)` for categorical features with a reasonably small number of possible values
 * `Continuous(v: Double)` for numeric features with a large or infinite number of possible values
-* `Sparse(v: String)` for categorical features with a large of infinite number of possible values
+* `Sparse(v: String)` for categorical features with a large or infinite number of possible values

 Note that using `Sparse` and especially `Continuous` features will currently slow learning down considerably.
 (But on the other hand, if you try to use `Ordinal` or `Nominal` with a feature that has hundreds of thousands of unique values, it will be even slower, and then fail).